e2-dunstan/CGDGameJam1/Post-mortem.md

 - Wall crawling

-Player combat was an interesting challenge due to the limited available inputs and visual feedback given the nature of trying to demake to the Atari 2600.
+Player combat was an interesting challenge due to the limited available inputs and visual feedback given the nature of trying to de-make to the Atari 2600.
 The player could punch to deal damage in the immediate area in-front of them or web shoot to stun enemies at range, allowing them to be easily knocked out by punching or avoided entirely.
-However, since one of our two inputs had already been binded to jump, this meant that both web shooting and punching were assigned to a single button while pressing down on the dpad allowed you to swap modes.
-Since this wasn't visually shown / taught to the player, testing showed that it is not imediately obvious that you can web shoot at first.
+However, since one of our two inputs had already been binded to jump, this meant that both web shooting and punching were assigned to a single button while pressing down on the d-pad allowed you to swap modes.
+Since this wasn't visually shown / taught to the player, testing showed that it is not immediately obvious that you can web shoot at first.

-While web swinging the player can only web shoot, this reduced the complexcity by allowing players to focus on the swinging mechanic.
+While web swinging the player can only web shoot, this reduced the complexity by allowing players to focus on the swinging mechanic.
 In the final area, web shooting locks on-to the boss allowing for more tense moments while the player desperately tries to avoid incoming projectiles.

 - Collectibles
 - Highscore system (is this local or online?
 Possible improvement there)